eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/03_DA_ML_Frameworks/parsoda.rst

 Parsoda
 =======

 TODO: (Domenico?
-DToK) add short description location of the source code and the installation and usage guide.
+DToK.
+Yes) add short description location of the source code and the installation and usage guide.
 (Could be links to existing web sites or pages to this documentation repository)